citp/privacy-policy-historical/g/go/gol/goldsgym.com.md

-> *The following text is extracted and transformed from the goldsgym.com privacy policy that was archived on 2013-12-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131211062212id_/http%3A//www.goldsgym.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the goldsgym.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625105434id_/http%3A//www.goldsgym.com/privacy-policy) for the most accurate reproduction.*

 # Gold's Gym | Privacy Policy | Fitness Gym

 Gold’s Gym is committed to protecting the privacy of its visitors and has prepared the following statement to inform users how personally identifying information and non-personally identifying information is gathered from our Web site and used by GOLDSGYM.COM.
 GOLD’S GYM encourages its Web site users to be smart about choosing when, and to whom, to release information online.

 **PRIVACY POLICY UPDATES**
-Whenever our Privacy Poliicy is modified we will notify you that changes have been made by updating the month, day, and year currently displayed beside the link to our privacy policy statement.
+Whenever our Privacy Policy is modified we will notify you that changes have been made by updating the month, day, and year currently displayed beside the link to our privacy policy statement.
 This link is located at the bottom of each page within the GOLDSGYM.COM Web site.

 **CHILDREN**
 Children (persons under the age of 18) are not eligible to use the Web site unsupervised and we ask that children do not submit any personal information to us.
 If you are under the age of 18, you may only use this Web site in conjunction with and under the supervision of your parents or guardians.